srcfl/srcful-documentation/docs/energy-gateway/batch1.md

 ## Conclusion

 The Srcful Energy Gateway is a powerful and versatile device that enables your DER to participate in the decentralized energy economy.
-With support for major inverters and batteries, Wifi and Helium connectivity, and PoS and PoC, the gateway provides a complete solution for integrating your DER into the Srcful network.
+With support for major inverters and batteries, Wifi and Helium connectivity, and Proof-of-Source and Proof-of-Control, the gateway provides a complete solution for integrating your DER into the Srcful network.